 The hostels come in different sizes and class.
 You can stay at hostel Kokopelli, they have dorm rooms that promise maximum privacy as they come with curtains, or you can take a private room with a balcony.

-Their hotels are very economical.
+The hotels in Lima are very economical.
 You will have Wi-Fi free of charge and breakfast is also included in the cost.

 A great place to try while here is the Apart Hotel Petit Palace Suites this is one of the best, with professional continental services, very fast Wi-Fi, comfortable rooms, flat screen TV, and excellent staff.